ranguli/pyqso/README.md

 [![Build Status](https://travis-ci.org/ctjacobs/pyqso.svg)](https://travis-ci.org/ctjacobs/pyqso)
 [![Documentation Status](https://readthedocs.org/projects/pyqso/badge/?version=latest)](https://readthedocs.org/projects/pyqso/?badge=latest)

+## Plans for this fork:

+* Remove ADIF support
+* Remove DX cluster support
+* Remove map support
+* Remove calendar support
+* Add support for export Cabrillo logs in the correct format for contests
+* Add search-support for dropdown menus

 ## Dependencies

 As the name suggests, PyQSO is written primarily in the [Python](https://www.python.org/) programming language (version 3.x).
 The graphical user interface has been developed using the [GTK+ library](https://www.gtk.org/) through the [PyGObject bindings](https://pygobject.readthedocs.io).
 Therefore, in order to run PyQSO, the Python interpreter must be present on your system along with support for GTK+.
 On many Linux-based systems this can be accomplished by installing the following Debian packages: